 To create a facial blend, mix three drops of your favorite essential oil with two teaspoons of your favorite carrier.

-If you’re interested in experimenting, you can use several different essential oils, and even several different carriers. just make sure the overall ratio remains the same.
+If you’re interested in experimenting, use several different essential oils, and even several different carriers. just make sure the overall ratio remains the same.

 Over time, you’ll learn which essential oils – and carrier partners – are best for your own personal skin type.